lubart2517/Epam_project/documentation/Software Requirements Specification.md

 Application should provide:
 • Storing book orders, users, books and authors in a database;
 • Display list of books;
-• Updating the list of orders (adding, editing, removing);
 • Display list of authors;
 • Updating the list of authors (adding, editing, removing);
 • Filtering by different criteria for books;